skillsxfinesse04/Fair-Weather/README.md

 ## MVP

-- Use axios to make a request to Rest Countries and Open Weather.
+- Use axios to make a request to get current weather conditions.
-- Add type to search, dropdown menu, and random location button functionality.
+- Add type to search and dropdown menu functionality.
+- Render dynamic temperature conditions, city name, time zone, and weather description.
 - Style using Flexbox.
-- Implement responsive design using at least one media query/breakpoint (desktop).
+- Clear search results on query.
 - Deploy site to a hosting service.

 ## PostMVP

 - Home page should show users current location.
+- Pull users location from browser.
+- Rest Countries (TBD).
+- Random location button functionality
 - Add animations.
 - Look into localstorage so I can save data to user's browser.
 - Add a filter by timezone/country section.